DSkilton/PictoGlyph/README.md

 ## Future Developments
 After the MVP is working end-to-end:
-- Add attention/transformer-based models to capture symbol sequences and text sentiment
+- Add attention/transformer-based models to explore symbol sequences, context and relationships between scripts
+- - Use dimensionality reduction techniques such as PCA, t-SNE and UMAP to visualise embedding spaces and explore whether symbols, scripts or languages form meaningful clusters
+- Add support for symbol variants and multiple possible interpretations
+- Explore vector search for visually or semantically similar symbols
 - Introduce Kafka for asynchronous ingestion and prediction
 - Containerise services with Docker and optionally Kubernetes
 - Add CI/CD with Jenkins and quality checks with SonarQube
-- Integrate richer datasets (cuneiform, hieroglyphs, oracle bone scripts, etc.)
+- Integrate richer datasets, such as cuneiform, Egyptian hieroglyphs, Maya glyphs, oracle bone script and other relevant writing systems